Academy for German Law

+Page from the Reichsgesetzblatt announcing the 1934 law that founded the Akademie für deutsches Recht.

 The Academy for German Law (Akademie für deutsches Recht) was an institute for legal research and reform founded on 26 June 1933 in Nazi Germany.
 After suspending its operations during the Second World War in August 1944, it was abolished after the fall of the Nazi regime on 8 May 1945.

 Origins

 The academy was founded on the initiative of Hans Frank, the head of the Reich Legal Department (Reichsrechtabteilung) in the Nazi Party's national leadership (Reichsleitung) and, at the time, also the Bavarian Minister of Justice.
 It was originally established as a public corporation on 22 September 1933 by a Bavarian state law, and was subordinated to the Bavarian State Ministry of Justice.
 The inaugural meeting was held on 2 October 1933 in Leipzig at the "German Lawyers' Day" conference of the National Socialist Association of Legal Professionals, which Frank had headed since 1928.
 Frank next sought to expand the academy's scope to all of Germany.
 Subsequently, through enactment of a national law by the Reichstag on 11 July 1934, the academy became a public corporation of the Third Reich.
 It was jointly supervised by the Reich ministries of Justice and the Interior.